ElliotGardner/sell_out_project/README.md

 * New Features - Days Until Sell Out Prediction
 * New Features - User Event Watchlist
 * New Features - Customized User Event Digest

+Instructions:

+You need an API key to call the eventbrite API, I will message you one to use so that it isn't posted online.

+config/config.yml holds the key configurations for running the ingest_data and create_database scripts.

+Only ingest_data and create_database need to be looked at, other scripts weren't used or were for original efforts to get API ingest working.